joedj/ftpii/README.txt

 ftpii is an FTP server for the Nintendo Wii.

 *** USAGE ***

-Copy ftpii/ to /apps/ on an SD-card and use The Homebrew Channel, or load boot.dol using your favourite mechanism (wiiload, Twilight Hack, ISO etc...).
+Copy ftpii/ to /apps/ on an SD-card and use The Homebrew Channel, or load boot.elf using your favourite mechanism (wiiload, Twilight Hack, ISO etc...).

 To specify a password via The Homebrew Channel, rename the apps/ftpii directory to apps/ftpii_YourPassword.
 To specify a password via wiiload, pass an argument e.g. wiiload boot.dol YourPassword.